BJP MLA Mohan Mate Seeks Halal Certification Ban to Protect National Security and Trust

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What practical steps are suggested for certification oversight?
+What practical measures are suggested for certification oversight?

-The post recommends a nationwide audit of private certification bodies and a central registry of authorized certifiers.
-It also calls for standardized procedures harmonized with food safety oversight, penalties for fraudulent marks, and public education to improve label literacy.
+Suggested measures include a nationwide audit of private certification bodies, a central registry of authorized certifiers, standard operating procedures, penalties for fraudulent marks, and public education on label literacy.